Skip to Content

 Northern California Truck Accident Lawyers

-At the Law Offices of Larry S. Buckley, we place special emphasis on trucking accidents.
-Our truck accident lawyers, working from offices in Chico, Roseville, Sacramento, and greater Northern California, handle truck accident cases in both State and Federal Court, statewide.
-We do so because we appreciate that such an event can cause significant harm and leave a lasting impact on not just the victim, but his or her family as well.
+At the Law Offices of Larry S. Buckley, we focus on truck accident cases.
+Our truck accident lawyers, working from offices in Chico, Roseville, Sacramento, and throughout Northern California, handle truck accident lawsuits statewide in State and Federal Court.
+We understand that such an event can cause significant harm and leave a lasting impact on the victim and their family.

-This focus has allowed us to recover numerous successful outcomes on behalf of our clients, and provides us with invaluable experience in the field of truck accident litigation.
+This emphasis has allowed us to achieve numerous successful outcomes on behalf of our clients and provides us with invaluable experience in truck accident litigation.

-If you have been injured as a result of a trucker’s negligence, or someone you love has been killed and you need help filing a wrongful death claim, please allow us to help.
+If you have been injured due to a trucker’s negligence, or someone you love has been killed, and you need help filing a wrongful death claim, please allow us to help.
 We are committed to providing our clients with exceptional representation and honest, informative counsel and would be honored to work on your behalf.

-If you have been involved in a truck accident in Northern California, it's important to understand your rights and options for seeking compensation for your injuries.
-At the Law Offices of Larry S. Buckley, our Northern California truck accident lawyers are dedicated to helping accident victims receive the compensation they deserve.
+If you have been involved in a truck accident in Northern California, it's essential to understand your rights and options for seeking compensation for your injuries.
+At the Law Offices of Larry S. Buckley, our Northern California truck accident attorneys are dedicated to helping accident victims receive the compensation they deserve.

 When you choose our firm to represent you, we will:

-• Thoroughly investigate your case to establish liability
+• Thoroughly investigate your claim to establish liability

 • Work with accident reconstruction experts to gather evidence